Edb83/snake/README.md

 1. Statistics menu - this was intended to live on a separate menu screen but was moved entirely to the scores menu.
 Rather that being able to pull up a screen showing, for example, the average score per game, this information is instead provided in comments such as "Your average score per game is X" or "You have been playing for Y minutes in total"

 2. Advanced image manipulation - the initial idea was to have a more flashy landing screen which would respond to user mouse movements, and to have other visuals passing behind the game area during play, either using the HTML canvas or CSS animations.
-These features were outside the scope of the project and would have ultimately been an unnecessary distraction if not handled elegantly
+These features were outside the scope of the project and would have ultimately been a distraction if not handled elegantly

-3. Mobile control pad - the HammerJS library offers a much better solution to mobile control.
-Prior to discovering this, a directional pad/virtual joystick seemed like the most viable means of controlling the game on mobile
+3. Mobile control pad - HammerJS offers a much better solution to mobile control.
+Prior to discovering it, a directional pad/virtual joystick seemed like the most viable means of controlling the game on mobile

 <span id="ux-design"></span>